dxlabskku/GNN-IR/README.md

-# Commercial YouTuber recommendation in influencer marketing using sentiment through GNN
+# Commercial YouTuber recommendation in influencer marketing using sentiment through graph neural network
-This repository is to supplement the paper "Commercial YouTuber recommendation in influencer marketing using sentiment through GNN".
+This repository is to supplement the paper "Commercial YouTuber recommendation in influencer marketing using sentiment through graph neural network".

 ## Abstract